↑

 two image collages showing christmas crack recipe cut into pieces and ready to serve. center color block with text overlay.

 This Christmas Crack recipe is the easiest treat you’ll make this holiday season!
-With just a handful of ingredients, this saltine toffee is ready to go in just about 15 minutes!
+With just a handful of ingredients, this saltine cracker toffee is ready to go in just 15 minutes!
 Truly, the perfect combination of sweet and salty!
 A must make for Christmas!

 Looking for more Christmas favorites?
 Make sure to try my Divinity Candy, Toffee and Grinch Cookies!